 - In Baldur's Gate, when a human character chooses to dual class they start all the way back at level one for their new class and don't receive any of the abilities of their old class until they achieve one level higher than they were before switching classes.

 - Planescape: Torment: The hero could become a warrior, wizard or thief.
 He starts as a warrior, and when he changes classes, he resets.
-Progression in the other classes are frozen until he changes back to them, though.
+Progression in the other classes are frozen and he can't use any of the class abilities until he changes back to them, though (for example, if a fighter Nameless One has been using an axe and becomes a thief, he can't use the axe anymore until he goes back to being a fighter because axes are fighter-only weapons).

 - Partly true of the Wizardry series, as explained here.
 When changing classes, your level and stats were reset to zero or the class/race minimum but you kept the skills and spells you had at your old class/level.